AkhilaChiluveru/hit-get/doc.md

 4.Create a bullet

-    As a Player, I will create a bullet so that a player can release a bullet
+    As a Player, I will create a bullet so that a player can release a bullet to aim targets for hitting

 5.Create a target